nonoumasy/LA-Crime-2010-2019/README.md

 - Is crime increasing or decreasing in time?
 - Most victims are Latino, followed by White
 - Victims are almost equally distributed between Men and Women
+- How many crime incidents per day?
+- Which areas are the most dangerous in terms of crime incidents in LA?
+- Which areas are the least dangerous in terms of crime incidents in LA?
+- Most murders occured at , the majority of the victims were gender and this old
+- Most rapes occured at
+- Most Robber occured at

 ![Serious Crimes by Day of Week and Hour](https://github.com/nonoumasy/LA-Crime-Data-2015-2019/blob/master/la_crime.png)